aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to SXC in C++ Applications" h2="Convert MHTML to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to SXC?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+SXC (StarOffice Calc) is a spreadsheet file format used by the StarOffice and OpenOffice.org applications.
+It is a compressed version of the OpenDocument Spreadsheet format and is used to store data in a tabular form.
+Converting MHTML to SXC is beneficial for users who need to store and manipulate data in a spreadsheet format.

+<h2>How Aspose.Total helps for MHTML to SXC Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to create, edit, and convert various file formats in C++ applications.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other components.
+Using Aspose.Total for C++, developers can easily convert MHTML to SXC in C++ applications.
+The conversion process is a simple two-step process.

-Converting MHTML to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+This component enables developers to convert MHTML to XLSX without any loss of data.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.
+This component provides a wide range of features to manipulate spreadsheets in C++ applications.
+It enables developers to create, edit, and convert spreadsheets in various formats.

+Aspose.Total for C++ makes it easy to convert MHTML to SXC in C++ applications.
+It provides a simple two-step process to convert MHTML to SXC without any loss of data.
+It also provides a wide range of features to manipulate spreadsheets in C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}